Traveling to Bali? Want to witness some gorgeous Bali rice terraces? Wish to see the best rice fields in Bali?

 Jatiluwih rice terraces are the most impressive, scenic, photogenic, vast, and peaceful rice fields in Bali.

-Jatiluwih rice terrace can literally be translated as ‘Really Beautiful’ since in Balinese ‘Jati’ means ‘really’ and ‘Luwih’ ‘beautiful’ or ‘good’.
+Jatiluwih rice terrace can be translated as ‘Really Beautiful’ since in Balinese ‘Jati’ means ‘really’ and ‘Luwih’ ‘beautiful’ or ‘good’.

 The Tri Hita Karana Philosophy is an ancient Balinese concept that unites into harmony 3 worlds: the natural, spirits, and the human world.